CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

 4. Avoid including the potential Participant in the embargo entirely.

+!!! example "Example: A Vendor with a short default embargo"

-For example, say a Vendor has a seven-day maximum public disclosure policy.
+    Say a Vendor has a seven-day maximum public disclosure policy.
     Participants in a case with an existing embargo ending in three weeks might choose to notify that Vendor two weeks from now to ensure that even the default disclosure timeline remains compatible with the extant embargo.

 !!! note ""